 For unknown reasons, in industrialized Western countries SLE has become 10 times more common over the past 50 years.
 The prevalence of SLE in Africa and Asia is believed to be much lower than in Western nations; however, in industrialized Western countries, people of African and Asian descent are two to four times more likely to develop SLE than are people of European descent.
 Researchers suggest that factors such as ethnic mixing, tobacco use in industrialized countries, and the different types of infections people acquire in different regions may contribute to these differences.
 For example malaria, which occurs often in tropical regions, is thought to be protective against SLE, while the Epstein-Barr virus, more common in the West, increases SLE risk.

 Normal variations (polymorphisms) in many genes can affect the risk of developing SLE, and in most cases multiple genetic factors are thought to be involved.
-In rare cases, SLE is caused by mutations in single genes.
-Most of the genes associated with SLE are involved in immune system function, and variations in these genes likely affect proper targeting and control of the immune response.
+In rare cases, variants (also called mutations) in single genes cause SLE.
+Most of the genes associated with SLE are involved in immune system function, and changes in these genes likely affect proper targeting and control of the immune response.
 Sex hormones and a variety of environmental factors including viral infections, diet, stress, chemical exposures, and sunlight are also thought to play a role in triggering this complex disorder.
 About 10 percent of SLE cases are thought to be triggered by drug exposure, and more than 80 drugs that may be involved have been identified.

 In people with SLE, cells that have undergone self-destruction (apoptosis) because they are damaged or no longer needed are not cleared away properly.
 The relationship of this loss of function to the cause or features of SLE is unclear.
 Researchers suggest that these dead cells may release substances that cause the immune system to react inappropriately and attack the body's tissues, resulting in the signs and symptoms of SLE.